chaen/DIRAC/docs/source/DeveloperGuide/AddingNewComponents/Utilities/gLogger/gLogger/Basics/index.rst

     LogColor = False

-We can find a *cfg* file example containing different options .
+We can find a *cfg* file example containing different options in the `cfg file example`_ part.

 Get the option values
 ~~~~~~~~~~~~~~~~~~~~~